 No matter how many procedures you deploy, there is always a human factor in every company.
 Mistakes happen and even the most experienced and cautious employees are not an exception.
 Especially when in a hurry, one might add the wrong person as a CC recipient of an email which contains personal data.
-Apart from causing a potential data breaches, it might cause to spread classified information throughout the organization and out of control.
+Apart from causing potential data breaches, it might cause to spread classified information throughout the organization and out of control.
 As a result, you might not be able to comply with the right to be forgotten, introduced by GDPR.

 Luckily, you can use CodeTwo Exchange Rules Pro for an advanced mail flow management.

 CodeTwo Exchange Rules Pro is an award-winning email flow manager for the on-premises Exchange Server.
-It can be used to control the content sent in emails, prevent data breaches, add automatic server-sided email signatures, comply with corporate policies, law regulations and more.
+It can be used to control the content sent in emails, prevent data breaches, add automatic server-side email signatures, comply with corporate policies, law regulations and more.
 The scenario below shows how to use CodeTwo Exchange Rules Pro to prevent accidental data breaches.

 How to prevent data leaks with CodeTwo Exchange Rules Pro

 First, create a new rule which applies to messages by all employees and checks whether emails contain sensitive content.
-The program can use algorithms, wildcards, phrases and regular expressions to determine whether the message contains sensitive data or not.
+The program can use algorithms, wildcards, phrases, and regular expressions to determine whether the message contains sensitive data or not.

 Then, define what the rule should do when it finds personal information in an email.
 For example, you can mask the data which matches the filters you specify.
 As an additional step, you can add a disclaimer to those emails.
 With this disclaimer, you can inform that some data has been masked as a data-leak precaution.

 GDPR is a way to force companies to secure the way they handle personal data.
 However, it is important not to block your mail flow at the same time.
 That is where exceptions come into place.
-You can include all acceptable scenarios, so that the program allows to send personal data if the message meets specific criteria.
+You can include all acceptable scenarios so that the program allows to send personal data if the message meets specific criteria.

 In the scenario above, the program simply masks sensitive content.
-However, in some cases you might need to take more serious measures.
+However, in some cases, you might need to take more serious measures.